 Non-Commercially Guided Snowmobile Access Program

-Each snowmobile operator, including the trip leader, in a non-commercially guided snowmobile transportation event will be required to have successfully completed the free, online Yellowstone Snowmobile Education Certification online training course.
+Each snowmobile operator, including the trip leader, in a non-commercially guided snowmobile transportation event is required to have successfully completed the free, online Yellowstone Snowmobile Education Certification online training course.

 Trip members without a valid driver's license or those who do not successfully completed the Yellowstone Snowmobile Education Certification training course will not be permitted to operate a snowmobile in the park.

 See this page for the N-CGSAP Rules and Regulations.